Bacchus Marsh Gasworks

 The Project

-BlueSphere was engaged on this project from 2011-2023 undertaking a complex range soil and groundwater investigations through to remedial design and implementation which has seen this former gasworks site rendered suitable for future uses.
-The site is currently owned by DTF and was subject to a 53X environmental audit (completion pending).
-The site is located adjacent to sensitive residential receptors and groundwater users.
+BlueSphere was engaged from 2011 to 2024 to undertake a comprehensive program of soil and groundwater investigations, remedial design, and on‑ground implementation at this former gasworks site.
+The Crown Land parcel, currently managed by the Department of Transport and Planning (DTP), was subject to a 53X Environmental Audit.
+The site is located in a sensitive setting adjacent to market gardens, residential receptors, and groundwater users.

 Outcomes